splunk/splunk-ps-apm-instrumentation/nodejs/README.md

     * Use Line 25 to create a new span.
     * As already demonstrated in the code, pass this new span to the getDatabases function.
     * In the getDatabases function, create a new child span and capture any inferred services.
-1. Start the server using the following command(s):
+1. Start the server using the following commands:
     ```
     cd /te-apm-instrumentation/nodejs
     node index.js
     ```
-1. Review your application(s) in Splunk APM.
+1. Review your applications in Splunk APM.
 In the UI, filter for your environment so that you only see the applications you have instrumented.

 [Previous](../base/README.md) | [Home](../README.md) | [Next](../java/README.md)